hungms/scUnify/README.md

 # scUnify
 scUnify is an R package to simplify single-cell omic pipelines and provide customisable visualization functions for multi-omic datasets.
-Please refer to the [scUnify vignette](https://mshung229.github.io/scUnify/) for example usage and explanations of each function and module.
+Please refer to the [scUnify : Quick Start](https://hungms.github.io/scUnify/) for example usage and explanations of each function and module.

-For comprehensive applications of the functions/modules in real single-cell data analysis please refer to the [SCWorkBook documentation](https://github.com/mshung229/scworkbook) for more details.
+For comprehensive applications of the functions/modules in real single-cell data analysis please refer to the [SCWorkBook](https://github.com/hungms/scworkbook) documentation for more details.

 ## Installation
 ```ruby